timwuthenow/ibamoe-enablement/docs/guided_exercises/bam_kafka/02_start-event.md

 Let's publish a new event in the `incoming-requests` topic using the Kafka producer CLI tool.

 1. Open a new tab in your terminal and access the `strimzi-all-in-one` project folder.
-  `$ cd ~/enablement/amq-examples/strimzi-all-in-one`
+  `cd ~/enablement/amq-examples/strimzi-all-in-one`

-1. Next, use the Kafka producer to publish new messages on the topic `incoming-requests`.
+2. Next, use the Kafka producer to publish new messages on the topic `incoming-requests`.

     ```bash
     docker-compose exec kafka bin/kafka-console-producer.sh --topic incoming-requests --bootstrap-server localhost:9092
     ```

-1. You can send the following data, and press enter:
+3. You can send the following data, and press enter:

     ```json
     {"data" : {"customerId": 1, "customerScore": 250, "requestedValue":1500}}